Hi Friends!

 Bottom: Rectangle= Flag, Circle= Balloon, Square= Chair, Diamond= Sign, Triangle= Tree

-Happy crafting friends!
+Happy crafting, friends!

 Amanda and Naomi